Azure/azure-powershell/src/StreamAnalytics/readme.md

   - from: swagger-document
     where: $.definitions.TransformationProperties.properties
     transform: delete $.etag
-# Modified the name must to readonly.
+# Modified the property name to readonly.
   - from: swagger-document
     where: $.definitions.SubResource.properties
     transform: >-